TejasBagul/Zygal-Calender-Assignment/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## ✋👉 Summary:

-* This Assignment contains
+* This is the 1st Round Conducted by Zygal Comapany.
-* This is the level 2 project of Newton School Course.
+* Task is to make calender as per their sample pic.
-* Sample photo is given by Zygal Team.
+* Sample photo is given by Zygal Team in their PDF.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 🎯 Objectives: